Masullas

 Masullas, Masuddas in sardinian language, is a comune (municipality) in the Province of Oristano in the Italian region Sardinia, located about 60 km northwest of Cagliari and about 30 km southeast of Oristano.

 Masullas borders the following municipalities: Gonnoscodina, Gonnostramatza, Mogoro, Morgongiori, Pompu, Simala, Siris, Uras.

 History

 The foundation of Masullas presumably dates back to the Roman period, as evidenced by the necropolis of Mitza Salida and Roia de sa lua.
 In the Roman period, basalt was used for the realisation of macine, even today we can find these macine.

 During the Middle Ages Masullas was divided into two villages, each with a church: Church of Santa Lucia and Church of San Leonardo.

 Economy

-In Masullas, agriculture and livestock farming are widespread in the primary sector.
-In the secondary sector we find several companies, especially in construction.
-For the tertiary sector, Masullas in the Campidano area is one of the municipalities that has focused heavily on tourism, having opened 3 museums, various exhibitions, a widespread hotel and the entire urban center combines a very modern vision with its ancient identity.
+In Masullas, agriculture and livestock farming are widespread.
+It is one of the municipalities that has focused heavily on tourism.

 Colture

 Museums

 In Masullas there are 3 museums: